Sánchez shines as Nationals beat Cards 2-0 in NLCS opener

 Pinch-hitter Randy Arozarena was hit by a pitch with one out in the sixth, but the 35-year-old Sánchez retired Dexter Fowler and Wong.
 He plunked Yadier Molina in the seventh before Matt Carpenter bounced out.

-Sánchez struck out five in ninth career postseason start.
-He threw 67 of his 103 pitches for strikes.
+Sánchez struck out five in his ninth career postseason start.
+He threw 67 of 103 pitches for strikes.

 TRAINER’S ROOM

 Nationals: Suzuki and OF Victor Robles (strained right hamstring) were out of the starting lineup after they got hurt in the Division Series.
-Manager Dave Martinez said Robles is about 80 to 85 percent.
+Dave Martinez said Robles is about 80 to 85 percent.
 “To me it’s worth him missing another day or two to get him fully back, hopefully,” he said.

 UP NEXT